klaus19/api-docs/source/includes/methods/_collections.md

 Note that the response will be a list of collections, not a single collection.

-## Claiming an ummatched collection
+## Claiming an ummatched Collection

 > Sample Request: